oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_fixed/README.md

 ## Prerequisites

 This sample is part of the FPGA code samples.
-It is categorized as a Tier 2 sample: Explore the Fundamentals.
+It is categorized as a Tier 2 sample that demonstatres a compiler feature.

 ```mermaid
 flowchart LR